nathanhinish/advent-of-code/README.md

 ## Tips
 * Take a few minutes to build out the repeatable tasks.
 (File generation, etc)
 * Step 1 is fast and dirty.
-* Step 2 is refinement and covering new use cases.
+* Step 2 is refinement and covering new logical cases.
 (2021/06 is a good example)